GastonZalba/ol-dji-geozones/README.md

 - `6` - Altitude Zones
 - `7` - Recommended Zones
 - `8` - Approved Zones for Light UAVs(China) **Only valid for China**
 - `9` - Densely Populated Area **NOT SUPPORTED - This level exists in the oficial Geo Zone Map, but this data is not provided by the api.
-On the other hand, now days this level is apparently valid only for Japan and China**
+On the other hand, nowadays this level is apparently valid only for Japan and China**

 Type: [Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)>